 For instance, if the customer is considering making a purchase but they haven’t just yet, they may see more of your brand messaging across social media, through email marketing, and on your website.

-Horizontal integration helps create a seamless experience for customers and avoids confusing or contradictory messages.
+Horizontal integration helps create a seamless customer experience and avoids confusing or contradictory messages.

 2. Vertical integration